 My system now involves a checklist and we do not package items in such a way that we cannot see the item through the package, which allows us to perform a double check as we are putting the items in the box to ship.

 In the case of the bracelet issue I mentioned above, the woman was still upset because the bracelet was a gift and a new one could not get there in time.
-So I offered to mail a replacement bracelet to her sister whom the gift was for and we even gift wrapped it and sent it priority mail so she got it in time and I did that at no charge and she finally agreed to remove the feedback.
+So I offered to mail a replacement bracelet to her sister whom the gift was for.
+We even gift wrapped it and sent it priority mail so she got it in time, and I did that at no charge.
+She finally agreed to remove the feedback.

-In all honesty this works about 60% to 70% of the time.
-There are just some customers who are so angry they won't budge so there is nothing you can do about that but live with the feedback.
+In all honesty, this works about 70% to 80% of the time.
+There are just some customers who are so angry they won't budge, so there is nothing you can do about that but live with the feedback.
 But if you can get over half of the bad feedbacks removed you can stay ahead of the game.
 Note: the magic number with Amazon is 95%.
-If you fall below that you automatically lose your featured seller status and your account is in danger of being cancelled.
+If you fall below that, you automatically lose your featured seller status and your account is in danger of being cancelled.